santoshghimire/ibm-tts-stt/README.md

 Running for text to speech.

 `
-$ python ibm-watson.py -authfile auth.json -func tts -text Hello there `
+$ python ibm-watson.py -authfile auth.json -func tts -outaudiofile output/output.wav -text Hello there
+`

 Running for speech to text.